The Highly Suspicious Death Of Pope John Paul IFirst Published: August 5, 2017 Last updated: June 24th, 2018 Estimated Reading Time: 8 minutes

 According to researchers into the last years and months of Luciani’s life, it appeared to come to light that he had had several conversations where he had alluded to the need to change the church’s view on birth control.
 He looked to the many famines and cases of children dying from starvation around the world, allegedly telling his private audience, “God doesn’t always provide!”

-While it is unlikely that this one notion would be the issue that someone felt he must die for, it certainly didn’t endear him to many of the traditionalists in the Vatican.
+It is unlikely that this one notion would be the issue that someone felt he must die for.
+It certainly didn’t, however, endear him to many of the traditionalists in the Vatican.

 Desires To “Make The Church Poor”